Automattic/jetpack/readme.txt

 **Bug fixes**

+* Infinite Scroll: add a Privacy Link to the site's footer if a Privacy Policy was set up via WordPress's privacy options.
 * Protect: fix layout of legend that prompts the user to solve the math fallback so it works better in all languages.
 * Sync: avoid PHP notices when synchronizing user information.